Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 255 of Meeus index or 1208 from Brown series.

 The length of the current synodic month is 4 hours and 26 minutes shorter than the mean synodic month length.
 It is 1 hour and 44 minutes longer compared to 21st century's shortest synodic month length.

-7 days after point of perigee on 21 August 2020 at 10:59 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next apogee on 6 September 2020 at 06:31 in ♈ Aries.
+7 days since point of perigee on 21 August 2020 at 10:59 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next apogee on 6 September 2020 at 06:31 in ♈ Aries.

 The Moon is 378 574 km (235 235 mi) away from Earth and getting further over the next 8 days until the point apogee when Earth-Moon distance is going to be 405 606 km (252 032 mi).

-1 day after descending node on 27 August 2020 at 11:52 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 10 September 2020 at 23:05 in ♊ Gemini.
+1 day after descending node on 27 August 2020 at 11:52 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 10 September 2020 at 23:05 in ♊ Gemini.

 At 14:06 the Moon is meeting its standstill point to reach South declination of ∠-24.219°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠24.353° at the point of next standstill in ♋ Cancer on 12 September 2020 at 05:25.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.353° at the point of next northern standstill in ♋ Cancer on 12 September 2020 at 05:25.

 In 4 days on 2 September 2020 at 05:22 in ♓ Pisces the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.